dd32/td-gh-ex/readme.txt

 Atout uses Fitvids http://fitvidsjs.com/, licensed under the WTFP license which is GPL compatible.
 Copyright (C) Chris Coyier http://chriscoyier.net/ and Paravel http://paravelinc.com/

 Atout uses Prism http://prismjs.com/, licensed under the MIT license.
 Copyright (C) Lea Verou

+The photo used for the theme screenshot was taken by the theme author, Frenchtastic.
+It is licensed under CC0 which is GPL compatible.